 Mincemeat Shortbread Bars

 These mincemeat shortbread bars make a lovely change from the traditional mince pies and are much quicker to make.
-Buttery almond shortbread bars with a festive, fruity mincemeat filling.
+Buttery almond shortbread bars with a festive, fruity mincemeat filling and a crunchy almond topping.
 Gorgeous!

 Ingredients